j409678976-oss/sql_data_warehouse_project/README.md

 ## 👨‍💻 About Me
 Hi there!
 I'm **Jenin Marwan Fares**, I'm a Computer Systems Engineering Student (Final Year) and an Aspiring Data Analyst.
 Passionate about transforming raw data into actionable insights using SQL & Data Visualization.
-Always eager to learn and build!
+Always eager to learn and build !

 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.[cite: 2]